API¶

 True

-if the user removed a sign in option.New in version 3.4.0.
+if the user removed a sign in option.Added in version 3.4.0.

 Changed in version 5.0.0: Added delete argument and changed method to methods which is now a list.